You know what is one of my favorite combinations of flavors for dinner? Garlic and parmesan.

 There are so many fantastic options to complement this dish.
 Since the bold flavors of garlic and parmesan work naturally with many types of cuisine, your side dish options are plentiful.

 If you want to keep things straightforward and simple, pair this entree with steamed green vegetables like broccoli or green beans.
-You can also add a starch, like pasta, mashed potatoes, rice, or a hunk of crusty garlic bread.
+You can also add a starch, like pasta, mashed potatoes, white rice, or a hunk of crusty garlic bread.

 One thing to note about this recipe is that the meat releases a bit of liquid as it cooks.
 If you end up with a little extra in the bottom of the pan, don’t worry, because it will not impact the flavor or final texture of the dish.